About the Journal

 Peer Review Process

-Each article submitted for potential publication in TESOL in Context is sent out to at least two reviewers.
+Following a rigorous double-blind peer review process, each article submitted for potential publication in TESOL in Context is sent out to at least two independent reviewers.
 These are people who are working / have recently worked in the field of TESOL within Australia and abroad who have expertise and experience related to the focus of the article, and who have familiarity and experience in publishing academic articles in journals and other publications related to the fields of TESOL, language education and/or applied linguistics.

-We ask that reviewers aim to complete their review within four weeks of agreeing to complete the review and receiving the article.
+We ask that reviewers aim to complete their review within three weeks of agreeing to complete the review and receiving the article.

 Publication Frequency

-There are two issues generally published each year.
+There are two general issues published each year.
 All journal items are published as part of an issue.
-Each issue generally has three articles and two book reviews.
+Each general issue has at least two or three main articles/research papers and two book reviews.
+Special issues are also considered (from 2025 onwards, TESOL in Context aims to include one special issue per year in the regular publication schedules).

 Open Access Policy